 Our research is aimed at the advancement and application of Scanning Probe Lithography (SPL) methods, in particular Dip-Pen Nanolithography (DPN) and related methods like e.g. Polymer Pen Lithography (PPL) and Microchannel Cantilever Spotting (µCS).

-DPN and PPL are versatile tools, combining advantages of electron beam lithography, inkjet printing and microcontact printing in relation to resolution, integration and throughput.
+These SPL methods are versatile tools, combining many advantages of electron beam lithography, inkjet printing and microcontact printing in relation to resolution, integration and throughput.
 These methods are of particular interest when working with sensitive biological materials, since they work at mild process parameters and need no lift off processes (with the associated solvents or etching processes).
-Furthermore, DPN allows for "multiplexing", i.e. the parallel application of different inks within a pattern.
-The achievable resolution is strongly dependant on the substrate/ink system and spans from <20 nm (thiols on gold) to about 100 nm (phospholipids on glass).
+Furthermore, the methods allows for "multiplexing", i.e. the parallel application of different inks within a pattern.
+Learn more about specific implementations and applications on our reseach page or browse our publications.